magicalpuffin/Docker-Test-Env/django-lambda-example/readme.md

 passed in through zappa settings.
 There are environment variables just used for the power shell scripts.
 There are environment variables passed in for the local version

+## AWS Services
+- lambda
+    - Zappa is used to create and update AWS Lambda functions using images in ECR
+    - Zappa also sets up API for calling the AWS Lambda function
+    - The Lambda function must be using the same VPC as RDS
+- ecr (Elastic Container Registery)
+    - Used for storing containers to be deployed with AWS Lambda
+- rds (Relational Database Service)
+    - AWS RDS used to create and manage the database.
+Used for the Postgres database.
+    - Database is added to a VPC.
+To connect using psql, ip address of local must be added to security group for inbound and outbound
+    - Similar to EC2 but more managed databases
+- s3 (Simple Storage Service)
+    - Also temporarily used by Zappa
+    - Used for serving static files
+    - Required adding s3 gateway as an endpoint to VPC
+    - Object ownership must have ACLs enabled
+    - Need to modify CORS to allow content to be retrieved form S3
+- vpc (Virtual Private Cloud)
+    - For secure connections between services
+- api gateway
+    - Used to call the lambda function from a url

 ## Versions
 - I don't know what is the right word, there will need to be multiple different versions
 ### local